 Two Chicago policemen were injured during a four-hour clash with a gang of snipers in the early hours of Friday morning.

-Two Chicago policemen were injured during a four-hour clash with a gang of snipers in the early hours of Friday morning.
+Background: Two Chicago policemen were injured during a four-hour clash with a gang of snipers in the early hours of Friday morning.
 Blood donors from as far as New York and St. Louis answered an emergency call to help one of the policemen, critically wounded after being shot in the back.

 The policemen were on patrol in a gang intelligence squad car when they came under sniper fire.
 The shooting happened near a hotel which closed down earlier in August after allegedly being taken over by the Black P. Stone Nation gang -- a coalition of about 50 street gangs.